-4.3 CLEARANCES AROUND THE METER
+4.2 CLEARANCES AROUND THE METER

 Meter clearances are measured from the center of the meter socket, or from the center of the face of the meter.
 The meter socket shall be installed between 4.5' and 5.5' above finished grade (5' preferred).
-A minimum 3 feet square working space shall be maintained in front of the meter.
-This space must be permanently free of all obstructions, including landscaping.
+A minimum 3 ft by 3 ft working space shall be maintained in front of the meter.
+This space must be permanently free of all obstructions, including landscaping or obstructive vegetation.

 Additionally, Allow 3 feet of clearance from a gas meter, and 3 feet from windows or doors for customer privacy.
-(Refer to Figure 4-1, Page 58).
+(Refer to Figure 4-2).

-4.4 INSTALLATION FOR AN APARTMENT BUILDING
+4.3 INSTALLATION FOR AN APARTMENT BUILDING

-Figure 4-2 on Page 59 shows a typical multiple meter single-phase installation for a multifamily building.
+Figure 4-3 shows a typical multiple meter single-phase installation for a multifamily building.
 If the installation has more than six meters, a main disconnect is required.

-4.5 INSTALLATION FOR AN OFFICE BUILDING
+4.4 INSTALLATION FOR AN OFFICE BUILDING

-This is a typical multiple-meter three-phase installation for services of 200 amps or less (120/208V).
+Figure 4-4 shows a typical multiple-meter three-phase installation for services of 200 amps or less (120/208V).
 If the installation has more than six meters, a main disconnect is required.
 The clearances shown for this office installation also applies to factory-built multiple meter panels, meters must be a minimum of 4 feet above the floor, and maximum of 6 feet.
-(Refer to Figure 4-3, Page 60)

-4.6 METERING TO MULTIPLE MOBILE HOMES
+4.5 METERING TO MULTIPLE MOBILE HOMES

-Figure 4-4, Page 61 shows a single-phase self-contained metering to multiple mobile homes.
-If the meter structure is installed in a vehicle traffic area, install a guard post.
-(Refer to Figure 3-9, Page 37 for guard post requirements.)
+Figure 4-5 shows a single-phase self-contained metering to multiple mobile homes.
+If the meter structure is installed in a vehicle traffic area, install a guard post/bollard.
+(Refer to Figure 3-9 for guard post requirements.)

-4.7 GENERAL REQUIREMENTS FOR METER SOCKETS
+4.6 GENERAL REQUIREMENTS FOR METER SOCKETS